Markov Chain Monte Carlo convergence diagnostics

 \[\begin{align} \text{cov}(X, Y) = \frac{1}{n} \sum_{i=1}^n (x_i - \mathbb{E}(X))(y_i - \mathbb{E}(Y)) \end{align}\]

-Where \(n\) is the number of datapoints, in our case this will specifically be the number of samples.
-The autocovariance with lag of \(k\) is then,
+Where \(n\) is the number of datapoints; in our case, this will specifically be the number of samples.
+The autocovariance with a lag of \(k\) is then,

 \[\begin{align} \rho_k = \frac{1}{n} \sum_{i=k+1}^n (x_i - \mathbb{E}(X))(x_{\left(i-k \right)} - \mathbb{E}(X)), \end{align}\]